EduardoVernier/lps/marathon/analysis.md

 The dataset used for this study is available at <https://www.kaggle.com/rojour/boston-results> .

-It consists of 26400 observations (athletes), each of which containing name, age, gender, country, city and state (where available), times at 9 different stages of the race, finish time and pace, overall place, gender place and division place.
+It consists of 26,262 observations (athletes), each of which containing name, age, gender, country, city and state (where available), times at 9 different stages of the race, finish time and pace, overall place, gender place and division place.

 Given the focus of our analysis, we'll keep only information about the times, sex and gender of each athlete.
-Some observations have missing time data, we will filter those out for simplicity.
+Some observations have missing time data, we will filter those out to simplify the analysis.
 The dataset is ordered by finishing time.
 Below we can have a glimpse of the data of the first few runners to cross the line.

 ``` r
 # Import libraries